wengDavo/cli-programs/README.md

 2. secondly i'm just realising this is supposed to be a CLI based repository so this GUI based tic ytac toe game isn't supposed to be here

 ## Voting System
-a program that allows user to vote,\
+a program that allows user to vote, and allows admins to view the results\
 ADMINs\
 This program doesn't come with prdefined Parties\
 1.Select 1 to Register Parties, and input the PIN which is '1234' from there you'll be able to register parties and the party's candidates\